cmiles/PointlessWaymarksProject/PointlessWaymarks.CloudBackupGui/README.md

 ## General Information

 For me this program is basically a companion to the [Pointless Waymarks CMS](https://github.com/cmiles/PointlessWaymarksProject).
 A large amount of the data I care about is in CMS sites that are synced to S3.
-But what the CMS is not designed to do is work with RAW photographs or large chunks of data that aren't imported/categorized/tagged - this program is my way of addressing that and getting the data I care that isn't in a Pointless Waymarks CMS site into S3.
+But what the CMS is not designed to do is work with RAW photographs or large chunks of data that aren't imported/categorized/tagged - this program is my way of addressing that and getting the data I care that isn't in a Pointless Waymarks CMS site into S3 (Amazon AWS, Cloudflare R2, Wasabi).

 The Pointless Waymarks Cloud Backup consists of a GUI (this project) to create, update, edit, monitor and report on Backup Jobs and a [command line program](https://github.com/cmiles/PointlessWaymarksProject/tree/main/PointlessWaymarks.CloudBackupRunner) to run the jobs thru a Task Scheduler.